Switching Gears: Talk with a proven business leader, Jim Brown, former executive director, Bank of America Digital Marketing and Preferred Banking.

 Whether you want to work for a for-profit or nonprofit organization, our marketing faculty will engage and guide you through the marketing process so that you can have a successful marketing career.

-Marketing majors are required to complete at least one internship for academic credit.
-Examples of internships students have completed include logistics for Prada, marketing and promotions for NBC Sports, search marketing for Ebay Enterprise Marketing Solutions, market research for Bose Corporation and account management for BBDO.
+Marketing and Supply Chain Management majors are required to complete at least one internship for academic credit through BUS 3985.
+Examples of internships students have completed include asset management product governance for Fidelity Investments, marketing and promotions for NASDAQ OMX, B2B sales for AT&T, food service sales at PepsiCo, and market research for Trakid.

 A degree in marketing provides a multitude of opportunities in a diverse selection of professions.
 A few of the many job opportunities available to individuals with a marketing degree include marketing associate, purchasing agent, sales consultant, account representative, brand manager, marketing researcher, business development representative, and product development executive trainee.

 Elon Marketing alumni work for employers such as ADP, Bank of America, CEB Global, Credit Suisse, Cushman and Wakefield, Dell EMC, Gartner, FactSet Research Systems, Kraft Heinz, Hershey Company, Neiman Marcus, Hewlett Packard Enterprise, Liberty Mutual, Macy’s, NetSuite, Oracle NetSuite, Paycom, Proctor & Gamble, Red Ventures, SAP, Staples, T. Rowe Price, The Advisory Board Company, TJX Companies, XPO Logistics, Wayfair, and UBS.